-In the high energy hadron colliders, such as LHC, the number of particles generated at the interaction point is so large that the detectors installed near the interaction point need to be radiation-tolerant.
-The silicon microstrip detectors in the ATLAS detector will experience the fluence of particles of 3 x 1014 particles/cm2 over the 10 years of operation [1].
-Radiation-tolerant design has been developed including the development of structures sustaining higher bias voltages and improvement in reducing the high electric field in the edges of implantation [2].
-Developed radiation-tolerant silicon strip detectors has been evaluated, starting from the double-sided detector [3], and then the single-sided detectors with n-strip readout [4].
+In high energy hadron colliders, such as LHC, the number of particles generated at the interaction point is so large that the detectors installed near the interaction point need to be radiation-tolerant.
+The silicon microstrip detectors in the ATLAS detector will experience a fluence of 3×10^{14} particles/cm2 over the 10 years of operation [1].
+A radiation-tolerant design has been developed including the development of structures sustaining higher bias voltages and improvement in reducing the high electric field at the edges of implantation [2].
+The radiation-tolerant silicon strip detectors developed have been evaluated, starting from the double-sided detector [3], and then the single-sided detectors with n-strip readout [4].

-One of the major radiation damage to the Silicon detectors is the mutation of the bulk type from the initial n-type to the p-type due to the creation of effective acceptor states in the bulk.
-Single-sided detector with n-strip readout was efficient below fulldepletion because the p-n junction was in the n-strip side after the type-inversion.
-The detector, however, required double-sided prrocessing in fabrication to make the initial p-n junction in the backside.
+One of the major sources of radiation damage to the silicon detectors is the mutation of the bulk type from the initial n-type to p-type due to the creation of effective acceptor states in the bulk.
+Single-sided detectors with n-strip readout are efficient below full-depletion because the p-n junction is in the n-strip side after type-inversion.
+The detector, however, requires double-sided processing in fabrication to make the initial p-n junction in the backside.

-The p-readout was not considered first because of two reasons: (1) it may require full-depletion to be efficient, and (2) it may not sustain high bias voltages.
+The p-readout was not considered first for two reasons: (1) it may require full-depletion to be efficient, and (2) it may not sustain high bias voltages.
 The second point needs an explanation.
-The p-readout single-sided silicon strip detector sustains the bias voltage in the p-n junction at the edge of pstrips and the p-bias ring surrounding the p-strips, in the initial state.
-The backside is a planar densely-doped n-layer (n^+) .
-When the detector was sawed out, the interface of the planar n^+ and the silicon bulk was on the surface of the cutting edge.
+The p-readout single-sided silicon strip detector sustains the bias voltage in the p-n junction at the edge of p-strips and the pbias ring surrounding the p-strips in the initial state.
+The backside is a planar densely doped n-layer (n^+) .
+When the detector is sawed out, the interface of the planar n^+ and the silicon bulk is on the surface of the cutting edge.
 When the bulk type is inverted, the interface becomes the p-n junction.
-In the non-radiation-damaged detectors, the p-n junction on the surface of the cutting edge is known to break even with a small bias voltage.
+In the unirradiated detectors, the p-n junction on the surface of the cutting edge is known to break even with a small bias voltage.

-Recent experience in the study of the radiation tolerant silicon strip detectors, the interface of the planar n+ and the inverted p-bulk did not break in a low bias voltage, not even as high as several hundred volts.
+Recent experience in the study of radiation tolerant silicon strip detectors has shown that the interface of the planar n^+ and the inverted p-bulk did not break at a low bias voltage, not even as high as several hundred volts.
 With the development of sustaining high bias voltages and the accumulation of knowledge of the charge collection in the p-strips in the radiation-damaged detectors, e.g., the p-side of the double-sided detector, it was becoming likely that the improved p-readout single-sided detector would work sufficiently for the application in the ATLAS experiment.
 The p-readout in the n-bulk silicon detectors had costadvantage because of the simple backside processing.

-Other interesting issue in the bulk damage was the increase of the depletion voltage in the different resistivity wafers.
+Another interesting issue in the bulk damage was the increase of the depletion voltage in different resistivity wafers.
 The common resistivity of wafers of the silicon microstrip detectors had been 4 to 8 k Ω cm, so-called "high resistivity" wafers.
 The low resistivity wafers, e.g., 1 k Ω cm, had more donors.
-The radiation damage would create effective acceptors, and, if the donors were to remain, the donors would help to reduce the depletion voltage after the type-inversion.
+The radiation damage would create effective acceptors, and, if the donors were to remain, the donors would help to reduce the depletion voltage after type inversion.
 Although there was a report that the donors were removed at low fluences [5], it was important to confirm the result.